 The Preclusion List is comprised of a list of prescribers and individuals or entities who:

-Care providers receive a letter from CMS notifying them of their placement on the Preclusion List.
+Health care providers receive a letter from CMS notifying them of their placement on the Preclusion List.
 They have the opportunity to appeal with CMS before the preclusion is effective.
 There is no opportunity to appeal with UnitedHealthcare.
-CMS updates the Preclusion List monthly and notifies MA and Part D plans of the claim-rejection date, the date upon which we reject or deny a care provider’s claims due to precluded status.
-Once the claim-rejection date is effective, a precluded care provider’s claims will no longer be paid, pharmacy claims will be rejected, and the care provider will be terminated from the UnitedHealthcare network.
-Additionally, the precluded care provider must hold Medicare beneficiaries harmless from financial liability for services provided on or after the claim-rejection date.
+CMS updates the Preclusion List monthly and notifies MA and Part D plans of the claim-rejection date, the date upon which we reject or deny a health care provider’s claims due to precluded status.
+Once the claim-rejection date is effective, a precluded health care provider’s claims will no longer be paid, pharmacy claims will be rejected, and the health care provider will be terminated from the UnitedHealthcare network.
+Additionally, the precluded health care provider must hold Medicare beneficiaries harmless from financial liability for services provided on or after the claim-rejection date.

-As contracted care providers of UnitedHealthcare, you must ensure that payments for health care services or items are not made to individuals or entities on the Preclusion List, including employed or contracted individuals or entities.
+As contracted health care providers of UnitedHealthcare, you must ensure that payments for health care services or items are not made to individuals or entities on the Preclusion List, including employed or contracted individuals or entities.